 The main principle is that a shareholder who has accepted the offer is bound by this decision.
 This applies in all cases where the offer does not contain any conditions which the offeror has reserved the right to waive (in whole or in part).
 If, however, the offeror has stipulated conditions which the offeror has reserved the right to waive, the shareholders should be allowed to withdraw their acceptance (see the first and second paragraphs).
-One example of such a condition is where the offer is conditional on the offeror achieving a holding of more than 90 per cent of the shares in the offeree company, but the offeror also reserves the right to complete the offer in the event of a lower level of acceptance.
-Rule II.4 states that implementation of an offer may be made conditional on the offeror being granted requisite regulatory approval on terms which are acceptable to the offeror.
+One example of such a condition is where the offer is conditional on the offeror achieving a holding of more than 90 per cent of the shares in the offere company, but the offeror also reserves the right to complete the offer in the event of a lower level of acceptance.
+Rule II.4 states that implementation of an offer may be made conditional on the offeror.
 The fact that a condition of this nature contains a subjective element does not mean that the offeror is deemed to have reserved the right to waive it.